ember-engines/ember-engines.com/markdown/guide/what-are-engines.md

 ## What are Engines?

-Engines can be considered miniature applications that provide functionality to their host applications.
+Engines allow multiple logical applications to be composed together into a single application from the user's perspective, that provide functionality to their host applications.
 Engines are isolated, `composable applications`, they have almost all the same features as normal Ember applications, except an [Engine](https://api.emberjs.com/ember/release/classes/Engine) requires a host application to boot it and provide a Router instance.

-"Engines allow multiple logical applications to be composed together into a single application from the user's perspective." - [Engines Guides](http://ember-engines.com/)

 The often used example of this is a "blogging" application.
 While a blog itself could be a full-fledged application, you may also wish to use it as a specific subsection of your overall application.
 If you threw a "news feed" engine into that mix, you might get an application structure that looks something like this: